KannonZenetism/zenetism-field-physics/zenetism/mpx/deep-self-axis.md

 * relocating individuation into L₄
 * treating L₄ as a mere abstraction detached from integrated beings

-The integrated being may enter its corresponding Form House, but it remains a being.
+The integrated being may enter its corresponding House of Form, but it remains a being.

-The Form House receives.
+The House of Form receives.

 It does not absorb.